Iran protesters thank Trump, call for stronger sanctions

 The protesters we talked to demand even harsher sanctions.

-"They should impose major sanctions on the regime," one protestor demanded.
+"They should impose major sanctions on the regime," one protester demanded.
 Another added there "should be sanctions for human rights violations."

 "Iranian people want to achieve a democratic and independent government, and play a role in it," said one.